borason/performer/doc/manual/UserManual.md

 <h3 id="concepts-note-track">Note Track</h3>

 In note mode, the default mode, a track uses step sequencing to output gate and CV signals.
-A sequence consists of a maximum 64 steps and there is a total of 16 sequences in the track corresponding to the 16 patterns.
+A sequence consists of a maximum 64 steps and there is a total of 16 sequences in a track.

 TODO